 - care for someone regularly because they're ill, elderly or disabled – including family members

-The guide to care and support explains your options and where you can get support.
+The social care and support guide explains your options and where you can get support.

 COPD is largely a preventable condition.
 You can significantly reduce your chances of developing it if you avoid smoking.

 If you already smoke, stopping can help prevent further damage to your lungs before it starts to cause troublesome symptoms.